From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Preliminaries

 In particular, the underlying set of $\OL_n(k)\coloneq\OL(\GL_n(k),k^n)$ is $\mathrm{Aff}_n(k)$, the group of affine transformations of $k^n$.
 To distinguish $\OL_n(k)$ from the conjugation quandle $\Conj(\mathrm{Aff}_n(k))$, we dub $\OL_n(k)$ an \emph{omni-linear rack}.
 (See Proposition \ref{prop:leib-of-ol} for the motivation behind this specific name and notation.)
 Note that $\OL_n(k)$ is a quandle if and only if $n=0$.

-Finally, we recall from \cite{ryder} that if $Q$ is a pointed rack, then a subset $\{e\}\subseteq R\subseteq Q$ is called a \emph{(pointed) subrack} if $L_r(R)=R$ for all $r\in R$ and a \emph{left ideal}\footnote{One may similarly define a \emph{right ideal} of $Q$ by requiring that $r\tr x\in R$ for all $r\in R$ and $x\in Q$.
-However, this condition implies that $R=Q$; see \cite{elhamdadi}*{Prop.\ 4.6}.} or \emph{normal subrack} if $L_x(R)=R$ for all $x\in Q$.\footnote{Some papers, such as \cite{elhamdadi}, call our notion of a left ideal a ``right ideal.''
+Finally, recall from \cite{ryder} that if $Q$ is a pointed rack and $ R\subseteq Q$ is a subset containing $e$, then $R$ is called a \emph{(pointed) subrack} if $L_r(R)=R$ for all $r\in R$ and a \emph{left ideal}\footnote{One may similarly define a \emph{right ideal} of $Q$ by requiring that $r\tr x\in R$ for all $r\in R$ and $x\in Q$.
+However, as observed in \cite{elhamdadi}*{Prop.\ 4.6}, this condition implies that $R=Q$.
+Indeed, $e\in R$, so $x=e\tr x \in R$ for all $x\in Q$.} or \emph{normal subrack} of $Q$ if $L_x(R)=R$ for all $x\in Q$.\footnote{Some papers, such as \cite{elhamdadi}, call our notion of a left ideal a ``right ideal.''
 We deviate from this terminology to more closely analogize the definition of left ideals in rings.

 Moreover, \cite{elhamdadi} and some other papers only require that $L_r(R)\subseteq R$ and $L_x(R)\subseteq R$ in their definitions of subracks and left ideals.
-These weaker conditions do not suffice to make $R$ a rack in general; see \cite{kamada}*{Sec.\ 2}.} In particular, left ideals are also pointed subracks; the converse is not true in general.
+These weaker conditions do not always guarantee that $R$ a rack; see \cite{kamada}*{Sec.\ 2} for counterexamples.} In particular, all left ideals are pointed subracks; the converse is not true in general.

 For example, the pointed subquandles of a conjugation quandle $\Conj(G)$ are precisely the subsets $\{e\}\subseteq R\subseteq Q$ that are closed under the action of the subgroup $\langle R\rangle\leq G$ by conjugation, while the left ideals of $\Conj(G)$ are precisely unions of $\{e\}$ with other conjugacy classes of $G$.
-In particular, subgroups of $G$ are pointed subquandles of $\Conj(G)$, and normal subgroups are left ideals.
+In particular, all subgroups of $G$ are pointed subquandles of $\Conj(G)$, and all normal subgroups are left ideals.

-\subsection{Pointed rack objects}
+\section{Pointed rack objects}